what it is

 “I feel so safe here.
 I can share things here that I can't share anywhere else.”

 4. What happens in class?

 We believe the Amherst Writing Method is one of the most beautiful and encouraging writing methods in existence.
-It insists that we are all writers (because we are) and that we all deserve unconditional creative support (because we do).
-Moreover, to protect the privacy of the writer, all writing is regarded as fiction and we give only positive feedback, sharing what we appreciated about the writer's language and content.
+It insists that we are all writers, that we all deserve unconditional creative support, and (to protect the privacy of the writer) that all writing is regarded as fiction and given only positive feedback.
 When girls hear others affirm and appreciate their words, it helps them to see their own inherent value.

 "This program has made me 100% more confident and optimistic.” — TIWP student, age 16

 Unfortunately, we cannot provide refunds for missed group classes.
 In the summer, we try to honor family vacation time by offering everyone two free weeks.
 During the school year, however, we are only closed for school holidays and missed classes cannot be refunded.
 Instead, we offer one private make-up class per quarter.
 For individual coaching sessions, a parent must give the instructor 24 hours notice to cancel a scheduled session, or the full cost of the session will be charged.

 “I didn’t understand myself before.
 Now I do.
 Now I know I can do anything.”